The UNC Health Care Comprehensive Stroke Center

 The Division of Stroke and Vascular Neurology, UNC Department of Neurology

 The Division of Stroke and Vascular Neurology of the UNC Department of Neurology is the academic and administrative home of the UNC Health Care Comprehensive Stroke Center.
 The Division’s faculty is comprised of five experienced Stroke Neurologists - Drs.
-William Powers, David Huang, Octavio de Marchena, Natalie Aucutt-Walter, and Michael Wang – and a Stroke Nurse Practitioner, Susan Wilson.
-Each faculty member is actively involved in the care of stroke patients in the hospital and in the outpatient setting.
-Student, provider and patient education are important missions of the Division, and each faculty member is actively involved in hospital- and community-based outreach and teaching.
+William Powers, David Huang, Octavio de Marchena, and Michael Wang – and a Stroke Nurse Practitioner, Susan Wilson.
+Faculty members are actively involved in the care of stroke patients in the hospital and in the outpatient setting.
+Medical student, house staff, provider and patient education are important missions of the Division, and each faculty member is actively involved in hospital- and community-based outreach and teaching.

 The Division is actively involved in clinical stroke research, and stroke treatment and prevention trials/studies are conducted by the UNC Stroke Trials Unit.
 The Unit recruits patients 24/7 with the help of on-call clinical trials coordinators.